 - 1. Meet all course and program requirements and outcomes. - 2.
 Complete the course with no less than a "C" grade. - 3.
 Achieve satisfactory clinical performance in all outcomes. - 4.
 Successfully complete skills testing within two attempts of each skill throughout the semester. - 5.
 Successfully complete math competency testing each semester within two attempts, at 90% or greater score. - 6.
-Completion of ATI testing.
+Completion of ATI testing and remediation, if required